-In our planning stages to Drive to Broome, we were looking for places to camp that were free/low cost but amazing, and we stumbled across Cape Keraudren, about 160km out from Port Hedland, and 60km from the De Grey river camp ground (which is currently closed!).
+In our planning stages to Drive to Broome, we were looking for places to camp that were free/low cost but amazing, and we stumbled across Cape Keraudren, about 160km out from Port Hedland, and 60km from the De Grey river camp ground (which was closed!).

 The photos looked brilliant, and the location was good, so we booked it in.
 On the way there though, we had been reading of high winds – 30 – 50km an hour, and I know from experience (thinking particularly of Gnaraloo station) that camping on the coast when the wind is up is not much fun at all.
 However, we persisted and rolled into Cape Keraudren at about 4:30 in the afternoon.

 We only paid for one night, not knowing how nice it would be and thinking that we’d bail the next day if it was average.
 Thankfully, the wind was fairly slow on arrival, and with a great sunset and nice views we were happy to setup.
 We’d come from Kalgan’s Pool in Newman, which in our opinion is one of the best free camps around, so had high expectations!

 The following day though, the weatherman came through with his predictions; from about 9AM it blew, and blew and blew.
 Despite moving the car several times to try and shield us (we couldn’t even get a kettle to boil!) it was pretty unpleasant.
 The joys of camping in average weather, with an outdoor kitchen.

 Determined not to let the weather beat us, we went for a drive around the region.
 There are a couple of very pretty creeks that run through the area, and with the 4 metre tides its impressive to see them change throughout the day.